web-platform-tests/rfcs/rfcs/interop_2023.md

 The [Interop team](https://github.com/orgs/web-platform-tests/teams/interop) will manage the overall Interop 2023 effort.
 The team will be formed by renaming the [’22 team](https://github.com/orgs/web-platform-tests/teams/interop-2022).

+The team makes decisions based on consensus, which is defined as support from at least two participating organizations and no opposition.

 The team will meet regularly, with agenda issues created in the repo at least 48 hours in advance, and meeting minutes posted in the issue.

-The team makes decisions based on consensus, which is defined as support from at least two participating organizations and no opposition.
+Decisions can be made both in meetings and in the repository, as long as consensus can be established.

 The Interop 2023 effort is subject to the [WPT code of conduct](https://github.com/web-platform-tests/wpt/blob/master/CODE_OF_CONDUCT.md).

 ### Proposals

-During the proposals period (September 15 to October 15), proposals are submitted as issues in the [Interop repo](https://github.com/web-platform-tests/interop).
+During the proposals period (September 15 to October 15), proposals are submitted in the [Interop repo](https://github.com/web-platform-tests/interop).
 A proposal should be as specific as reasonably possible, but multiple proposals may be grouped later in the selection process.

+To make proposal scope unambiguous, accepted proposals should be fully documented in the repository.
+To this end, and to make proposal review easier, the team may require that proposals are submitted as pull requests.
+Whether and how discussions, issues and pull requests are used in the proposals process is left to the team to decide before the proposal period begins.

 There are two kinds of proposals: focus areas where progress is measured using test results, and investigation efforts where progress is measuring against a task list.
-For both kinds of proposals, finishing them should meaningfully advance the state of interoperability for the web platform.

 #### Focus areas